-The study participants had to lie on their backs at a 6 ° inclination, with the head lower than the body, for nearly two months without changing position.
+Study participants had to lie on their backs at a 6 ° inclination, with their heads lower than their bodies, for nearly two months without changing position.

 They were asked to regularly perform a series of cognitive tasks designed for astronauts and relevant to future missions to Mars.
 The target?
 Assess their spatial orientation, memory, willingness to take risks and emotional understanding of others.